mattblackwell/Gov-50/chapter1.md

 ```

 Creating vectors using the `c()` command can be cumbersome and time consuming.
 Sometimes we can create vectors much more quickly.
 One place where we can do this is with sequences of numbers that follow a pre-specified pattern.
 In that case, we can use the `seq()` function.
-This function takes three arguments:
+This function most commonly takes three arguments:
 - `from` - the first number in the sequence.
 - `to` - the last number in the sequence
 - `by` - the increments between each value in the sequence.